Fill your College Details

 20. What is the difference between dynamic programming and greedy algorithms?

-Dynamic programming solves problems by breaking them down into overlapping subproblems and storing the results to avoid redundant work.
-Greedy algorithms make local optimal choices at each step with the hope of finding a global optimum.
+In order to prevent duplication of effort, dynamic programming solves issues by decomposing them into overlapping subproblems and storing the outcomes.
+The goal of greedy algorithms is to reach a global optimum by making local optimal decisions at each stage.
 Dynamic programming is used when the problem has overlapping subproblems, while greedy algorithms are used when local decisions lead to an overall optimal solution.

 Behavioral Interview Questions for Software Developers